 10:45am – We found a Starbucks on the main drag of shops and restaurants and sat inside to cool off with a few iced teas and discussed what we wanted to do for lunch.

-7:30pm – We head back to the hotel and each get a beer from the hotel bar and drink it in the lobby and reminisce about our great day.
+7:30pm – We head back to the hotel and each get a beer from the hotel bar.
+We sat and drank in the lobby, did some people watching and reminisced about our great day.

 8:00am – We get coffees from the Starbucks in the hotel lobby and then take a morning dip in the pool.
-It was fun to have the pool to ourselves in the morning so we could actually swim all the way across without worrying about getting in someone’s space.
+It was fun to have the entire pool to ourselves.
+We could actually swim all the way across without worrying about getting in someone’s space.

 10:00- We get ready for the day, pack up our luggage and check out of our hotel and head to downtown Scottsdale.